gravitational/teleport/docs/4.1/concepts/nodes.md

 When a client requests access to a Node, authentication is always performed through a cluster proxy.
 When the proxy server receives a connection request from a client it validates the client's credentials with the Auth Service.
 Once the client is authenticated the proxy attempts to connect the client to the requested Node.

-There is a detailed walkthrough of the steps needed to initiate a connection to a node in the [Architecture Guide](./architecture).
+There is a detailed walk-through of the steps needed to initiate a connection to a node in the [Architecture Guide](./architecture).

 <!--Network connection diagram-->